image

 • Potentially higher energy usage, due to cold air escaping more quickly when the door is opened.

-How do you transport an upright freezer?
+How should you transport an upright freezer?

 How do you use your upright freezer?